 When you arrive at the annual meeting, you may be asked to present photo identification, such as a driver's license.
 If you are a stockholder of record, you will be on the list of Molina Healthcare's registered stockholders.
 If your shares are held in the name of a bank, broker, or other holder of record, a recent brokerage statement or letter from a bank or broker is an example of proof of ownership.
-We will admit you only if we are able to verify that you are a Molina Healthcare stockholder.
+In accordance with our discretion, we may admit you only if we are able to verify that you are a Molina Healthcare stockholder.